The Latest: Japan extends Tokyo state of emergency

 Most Japanese oppose hosting the Olympics during a pandemic, while the government seems determined to hold the event.
 However, people are growing impatient and less cooperative, which could make the measures less effective.

-Japan’s Olympic minister Seiko Hashimoto says a possible mid-May visit by International Olympic Committee President Thomas Bach has become more difficult because of the extension of the emergency.
+The president of the Tokyo Olympics organizing committee, Seiko Hashimoto, says a possible mid-May visit by International Olympic Committee President Thomas Bach has become more difficult because of the extension of the emergency.
 The postponed Olympics from last year are scheduled for July 23-Aug.
 8.

 THE VIRUS OUTBREAK:

-Note: (This item has been corrected to show Seiko Hashimoto is the president of the Tokyo Olympics.
-She was formerly the minister of the Olympics.)